JennEYoon/datasciY/README.md

  * Blog -- short posts, news and thoughts

- * WIP -- Work in Process
+ * wip2 -- Work in Process folder

- * new -- new material, temporary working files
+ * new -- new material, temporary testing files

  #### Additional folders for coding exercise files